uuanqin/obsidian2cosma/README.md

 Known bugs in Cosma:
 - Chronological mode does not work as expected.
 See [issues-56](https://github.com/graphlab-fr/cosma/issues/56).

+It's better not to set output folder in your Obsidian vault.
+It will confuse Obsidian to create or change wiki links and finally cause this script to run incorrectly.

 ## Related repository

 `òbsidian2cosma` converts an Obsidian vault into a collection of Markdown files readable by Cosma and Zettlr.
 Conversely, it is possible to implement a script `zettlr2obsidian`: [Conversion tool to make Zettlr markdown files be visible in Graph Mode in Obsidian](https://gist.github.com/KarlClinckspoor/4ec995fd506ec6483b8e02d8afc388fc/raw/c787747da28d97080c64077352ec6d41e80ae6f5/conversion.py)